kristjoc/spp/README.txt

         Note that larger -d values will enable you to calculate estimates if the synchronisation wasn't ideal, but given that the search window is limited with -G this may lead to failed matches due the search window being filled with old unmatched packets.
-Since version 0.3.7 spp autotunes -b by setting it to the estimated clock offset plus a large approx. 5 second safety margin to make sure no packets are lost for the matching process.
+Since version 0.4 spp autotunes -d by setting it to the estimated clock offset plus an approximately 5 second safety margin to make sure no packets are lost for the matching process.
 This autotuning can be disabled with -T.